ChrisSantosLang/redscience/docs/source/releases/stats.rst

  .. figure:: images/Favoritism.png

+   Shown as of :doc:`recorded` (to show the evolution of the page).
-   (but the checkboxes, “Document Social History” and “Profile Selected Players” buttons (fa-bar-chart) do not display until version 1.6).
+   The checkboxes, "Document Social History” button, and “Profile Selected Players” button do not display until :doc:`educated`.

 * The game dropdown offers one option for each combination of game this player has played and form of augmentation used.